News

 “If the mere act of being honest alleviated my stress and, by extension, my migraines, what other potential lies within the realm of virtue?” he wondered.

 As he prepared to leave for the day, a gentle smile graced his lips.
 He turned off his office lights and stepped into the fresh evening air.
-As he drove under the twilight, he was not just heading home—he was heading towards a life that was more honest, healthier, and ultimately, more whole.
+As he drove under the twilight, he was not just heading home—he was heading toward a life that was more honest, healthier, and ultimately, more whole.

 --